 Resource Reception Volunteers have a desire and/or experience with greeting the general public, assisting with answering and directing phone calls and assisting staff with minor tasks or projects (ex.
 Envelope stuffing).

 The Board of Directors and Committee Members are responsible for setting the strategic direction of the organization.
 Volunteers with medical, legal, financial, marketing, social services and other professional skills serve on the Board and Committees.

 These volunteers support St. Joseph’s Hospice with our signature events, including committee participation, logistics and fundraising support.
 From our signature events to third party events, our events and fundraising volunteers participate in a variety of events from Galas to Raffle Ticket Sales to Golf Tournaments.

-Supportive Services offers many volunteer opportunities to individuals wanting to work directly with clients in the community as well as in our Residential Hospice.
-The role of a Supportive Services Volunteer is often to companion alongside our residents and clients, having a compassionate nonjudgmental presence as they journey through end of life and bereavement.
+Supportive Services offers many volunteer opportunities to individuals wanting to work directly with clients in the community as well as in our Hospice Residence.

 If you prefer to work behind the scenes and not directly with clients and residents, our office support volunteer position supports our Supportive Services Team in administrative duties.

 Music Entertainment Volunteers have an opportunity to play music in the great room in the Residential Hospice.